 So what is the big deal about ‘thrombosis’?
 Why do we care about blood clotting in a blood vessel?

 The majority of heart attacks and about 80% of strokes are caused by blood clots.

 Blood clots forming deep in the leg are called deep vein thrombosis (DVT).
 The clot can block blood from flowing past it, or it could break free and travel through the veins, lodging in the lungs, and causing a pulmonary embolism.
 Anticoagulant medications treat blood clots but come with risks of excess bleeding.
 In all, the case-fatality rates for DVT and pulmonary embolisms are between 5 and 10% over the course of 30 days.[ref]

 Blood clots can also form due to an infection caused by bacteria or viruses.

 The increased number of clots then causes a depletion of platelets and clotting factors.
-So, on one hand, you have a lot of little blood clots, but on the other hand, you eventually get increased bleeding risk due to the decreased platelets and decreased fibrinogen.
-This also leads to elevated levels of D-dimer, which is released when the fibrin clots are broken down.
+So, on the one hand, you have a lot of little blood clots, but on the other hand, you eventually increase bleeding risk due to the decreased platelets and decreased fibrinogen.
+These clots also lead to elevated levels of D-dimer, which is released when the fibrin clots break down.

 Check your genetic data for rs1799963, G20210A (23andMe v4, v5 – i3002432; AncestryDNA):